Posts by agoddard

 A file with a latex extension (.tex) is a text-based markup language file created with the typesetting system known as LaTeX which can be used to define type settings for publications, letters, books, and other similar cataloging in various fields.
 Specifically, for academic publishing, LaTeX (pronounced “LAY-tech”) is a staple.
 But what is LaTeX? “…LaTeX is…

-Automate the creation of standard subsets in IBM Planning Analytics
+Read MoreHow can you automate the creation of standard subsets in IBM Planning Analytics?

 Whether you are building a new model, adding objects to an existing application, or simply maintaining a Planning Analytics solution, there is opportunity to automate the creation of standard subsets.
 This can be done via TI process and be applied to all the Dimensions within the model.
 This ensures that subsets are configured consistently across…